First-Order Phase Transition by XY Model of Particle Dynamics: The origin of the minimum in ground-state

-simply because the action (\ref{04}) is fully separable in $x^i$'s.
-The XY model of magnetic systems is well known to exhibit no phase transition in $d=1$ case (spin chain).
-As in the present interpretation the system is reduced to $d$ copy of 1-dim XY model, it is necessary to clarify the source of the announced first-order phase transition.
-The 1-dim XY model of magnetic systems is given by the Hamiltonian
+The 1D XY-model of magnetic systems is well known to exhibit no phase transition.
+As in the present interpretation the system is reduced to $d$ copies of 1D model, it is necessary to understand the origin of the phase transition by the present interpretation of the model.
+The 1D XY-model of magnetic systems is given by the Hamiltonian

-with $J$ as coupling constant, and $\theta_n$ as the orientation of $n$-th classical spin on the chain.
-The partition function for the magnetic system at temperature $T=1/\beta$ is given by
+with $J$ as the coupling constant, and $\theta_n$ as the orientation of $n$-th classical spin on the 1D chain.
+The partition function for the magnetic system at temperature $T=1/\beta$ is then given by \cite{mattis}

-Now the key point is that the coupling $J$ is absent in cosine functions of (\ref{12}) and (\ref{13}), in contrast to the particle dynamics interpretation, in which the radius $R$ appears both in front and inside the cosine functions of (\ref{04}) and (\ref{10}).
-The way of appearance of radius $R$ makes the fundamental difference between two interpretations of the 1-dim XY model.
-In the particle dynamics side one may get rid of $R$ inside cosine functions by defining the angle variables $\theta_n=x_n/R$ with $-\pi\leq \theta_n \leq \pi$.
-However, this does not remove $R$'s completely, as $R$'s would rise in the integral-measure of (\ref{10}), explicitly as
+Now the key point is, in the magnetic interpretation of the model the coupling $J$ is absent inside the cosine functions of (\ref{13}) and (\ref{14}), in contrast to the situation in the particle dynamics interpretation, in which the radius $R$ appears both in front and inside the cosine functions of (\ref{04}) and (\ref{11}).
+The way of appearance of radius $R$ makes the fundamental difference between two interpretations of the 1D XY-model.
+In the particle dynamics interpretation one may get rid of $R$ inside the cosine function by defining the angle variables $\theta_n=x_n/R$ with $-\pi\leq \theta_n \leq \pi$.
+However, this does not remove $R$'s completely, as they would rise in the integral-measure of (\ref{11}), explicitly as

-by which the different appearance of $R$ in comparison with $J$ in (\ref{13}) is observed.
-Concerning the energy spectrum, it is easy to check that the presence of $\sqrt{mR^2/a}$ in logarithm of energy (\ref{07}) is responsible for the earlier mentioned minimum in the ground-state energy at radius $R_\star=\sqrt{0.79\, a/m}$.
-This extra appearance of $R$ does not have an analog for $J$ in the spectrum of 1-dim magnetic system \cite{mattis}.
-Now again, by the new variables $\theta_n=x_n/R$ in the transfer-matrix (\ref{06}) the presence of $R$ is not totally removed, as it comes back in the new basis by the relation $|x\rangle = |\theta\rangle/\sqrt{R}$ as a pre-factor for transfer-matrix (\ref{06}) (the issue of tuning of pre-factor in the definition of transfer-matrix element is discussed in \cite{fathvad}).
-In summary, in a particle dynamics interpretation of 1-dim XY model for compact coordinates, it is the way of appearance of radius that leads to the rich phase structure in comparison with the 1-dim XY model of magnetic systems.
+by which the different appearance of $R$ in comparison with $J$ in (\ref{14}) is observed.
+Concerning the energy spectrum, as mentioned earlier it is easy to check that the presence of $\sqrt{mR^2/a}$ in energy (\ref{07}) is responsible for the minimum in the ground-state.
+This extra appearance of $R$ does not have an analog for $J$ in the spectrum of 1D magnetic system \cite{mattis}.
+Now again, by the new variables $\theta_n=x_n/R$ with the Fourier basis $\langle \theta | s \rangle =\exp(\mathrm{i}\,s\,\theta)/\sqrt{2\pi}$, using the relation $|x\rangle = |\theta\rangle/\sqrt{R}$ the radius $R$ comes back as a pre-factor for transfer-matrix (\ref{06}).
+In summary, in the particle dynamics interpretation of XY-model, in contrast to the 1D magnetic system with no phase transition, the specific appearance of compact space radius (volume) in the model is the origin of the phase transition.